DevOps UAT / Security Scanner /

 Why Alpine Linux?

-Ubuntu images are bloated as hell.
-Alpine is tiny and has everything I need.
-Plus, smaller images mean faster pulls when I'm running this thing in CI/CD.
+Ubuntu images are unnecessarily large.
+Alpine is compact and has everything needed.
+Plus, smaller images mean faster pulls in CI/CD environments.

 Why One Command Structure?